Aliases for IL16 Gene

 GeneCards Summary for IL16 Gene

 IL16 (Interleukin 16) is a Protein Coding gene.
-Diseases associated with IL16 include whipple disease and viral meningitis.
-Among its related pathways are Akt Signaling and PEDF Induced Signaling.
+Diseases associated with IL16 include Whipple Disease and Viral Meningitis.
+Among its related pathways are ERK Signaling and TGF-Beta Pathway.
 GO annotations related to this gene include cytokine activity.
 An important paralog of this gene is PDZD2.

 UniProtKB/Swiss-Prot for IL16 Gene